 Did you read it?
 Ok good.
-Now that you’ve heard from the professional business-starter, it’s time to hear from me, a decidedly unprofessional freelancer who has turned flying by the seat of her pants into a competitive sport.
+Now that you’ve heard from the professional business-starter, it’s time to hear from me, a decidedly unprofessional self-employed freelancer who has turned flying by the seat of her pants into a competitive sport.

 Specifically, it’s time I told you all the freelancing and self-employment hacks I’ve learned through trial and error over the years.
 That’s right, kids…